 Mavalli Tiffin Room(MTR) a popular restaurant from the state of Karnataka introduced this Rava Idli during the period of the second world war.
 Due to a shortage of rice, it was not easy for them to serve the traditional idli which requires rice.
 Hence they replaced Rava instead of rice and made these instant Rava idlis.
 And served to the people along with potato sagu in their tiffin center which then became popular across India.

-This Rava idli recipe is prepared under 30 minutes, since the process does not involve soaking, grinding, and fermentation processes like the rice and urad dal idli.
+This Rava idli recipe is prepared in under 30 minutes, since the process does not involve soaking, grinding, and fermentation processes like the rice and urad dal idli.
 It is not only quick to make but also gluten-free and easy to digest which makes this dish healthy like the Semiya Upma.
 The yogurt used in the recipe is a good source of Probiotics and it aids in easy digestion.
 Hence it is also a perfect wholesome meal for weight loss.

 How to make Rava Idli Batter?

-Are you craving for idli and no patience and time for making the traditional idli?
+Are you craving idli and no patience and time for making the traditional idli?
 Then this Rava idli recipe is a keeper.
 And here is the process on how to make a perfect yet instant Rava idli batter.
 To make this batter all you need is Rava, a few spices, yogurt, and soda.
 Initially, in medium heat sizzle the Indian spices like mustard seeds, urad dal, cumin seeds, curry leaves, green chili, and ginger.
 Saute the onion and carrots for 2 to 3 minutes.
 Then roast the Rava along with those spices until it turns aromatic and remove it from heat.

 Allow the Rava mixture to cool down completely to room temperature.
 Now at this stage add the ¾ cup of curd/yogurt and mix well without any lumps.
 Close the batter vessel with the lid and allow the mixture to rest for 5 to 7 minutes.
 After that open the lid and add soda or Eno salt and ½ cup of water and mix well to a thick batter consistency.
 This batter consistency helps the idli to hold the shape while steaming.
 That's it!
 Altogether it takes only 15 minutes to make this Rava idli batter and the rest 10 minutes for steaming.